 Conversely, if you grow up in a city environment, you may have difficulty living in the wilderness.
 There aren’t city noises in the background.
 You would fail likely to recognize the dangers in the natural environment because they are often subtle and not a part of your cultural programming.

 The culture profoundly affects how the reptilian brain responds to stimuli.
 Therefore, it is crucial to understand how to identify and repair harmful or ineffective programming.
-When there is a fight, monkey brain vs lizard brain, no one wins.
-We suffer the consequences.
+An internal conflict between the monkey brain vs lizard brain can last forever.
+You suffer the consequences in the form of cognitive dissonance.

 Misuse of Our Monkey Brain